Ruk33/Racun/README.md

 =====

 Racun is a NodeJS application that generates API documentation from comments in source of wurst files.
+The generated documentation is in JSON, so it is easy to work with.

 How to install?
 ===============